Canada - Colonel Fortescue Duguid

 The contribution of blacks to World War I has been virtually unknown or quickly forgotten.

-Colonel A. Fortesque Duguid, Director of the Historical section, general staff, wrote the official history of World War I.
+In 1938, under the authority of the Minister of National Defence -- Colonel A. Fortesque Duguid, Director of the Historical section, general staff, wrote the official history of World War I.

 In his 596-page work, the author tersely and erroneously described black enlistment in four words: "Black volunteers were refused."
 (29)